jdereg/json-io/README.md

 ### Debugging
 Instead of doing System.out.println debugging, call `JsonWriter.toJson(obj)` and dump that String out.
 It will reveal the object in all it's glory.
 Take that output and paste it into a JSON lint / formatter so you can can easily read it: See http://jsonformatter.curiousconcept.com/ and http://www.jsonlint.com/

+### Pretty-Printing JSON
+Use JsonReader.formatJson() API to format the passed in JSON string to a nice, human readable form.
+Also, when writing JSON data, use the JsonWriter.objectToJson(o, args) API, where args is a Map with a key of JsonWriter.PRETTY_PRINT and a value of 'true' (boolean or String).
+When run this way, the JSON written by the JsonWriter will be formatted in a nice, human readable format.

 ### RESTful support
 **json-io** can be used as the fundamental data transfer method between a Javascript / JQuery / Ajax client and a web server in a RESTful fashion.
 Used this way, you can create more active sites like Google's GMail, MyOtherDrive online backup, etc.